Hattivat/PAPER/README.md

 2. An inbox cleaner moving auto-generated email typical for our work (it has to be stored for audit) to a folder dedicated for it.

 3. A simple generator of pseudo-random passwords.

+Originally compiled using pyinstaller, with the command: "pyinstaller --onefile --windowed PAPER.py"